Joseph Gérard: Life

 In January 1862 he joined Bishop Marie-Jean-François Allard in starting the first Catholic mission in Lesotho since there had existed a Protestant congregation that the a French movement founded.
 Gérard approached and received permission from the Basotho King Moshoeshoe I and so helped found the "Motse-oa-'M'a-Jesu" ("Village of the Mother of Jesus") mission around 32 km south of Thaba Bosiu now at the present Roma.
 Moshoeshoe held Gérard in great esteem and respect for remaining in the nation during the Free State–Basotho War and it has been said that it was at Gérard's encouragement that the chief sought British intervention at the end of the conflict.
 Moshoeshoe also allowed for the Christian authorities to consecrate Lesotho to the Blessed Virgin Mary on 15 August 1865.
 But Gérard's work still progressed at a slow pace: at the end of 1879 there were 700 Catholics in the nation.

 In 1875, he founded the Saint Monica mission in the Leribe District in northern Lesotho.
-From there he serviced the Basotho of Lesotho and also all those who lived in the neighboring Orange Free State.
+From there he served the Basotho of Lesotho and also all those who lived in the neighboring Orange Free State.
 He returned to the Roma congregation in 1898 where he continued his work for the remainder of his life.

 He died in mid-1914 after suffering from ill health for at least a month prior to his death.